The Pros and Cons of Concrete Houses

 Concrete House Design and Style

 Imagining a concrete home may put images of a drab, solitary-confinement-like structure in your head.
-However, chances are you have seen concrete houses nearby without even realizing they were built from concrete.
-It’s time homeowners dissolve the idea that concrete homes can’t be aesthetically pleasing.
-Purchasing a concrete home doesn’t have to mean sacrificing good looks.
-Since concrete is durable and easily molded, your home can be functional and fresh in appearance.
+However, you have probably seen concrete houses nearby without even realizing they are made of concrete.
+It’s time homeowners discover how aesthetically pleasing concrete homes can be.
+You can enjoy a durable, concrete structure without sacrificing a beautiful home appearance.
+Since concrete is easily molded, your home can be functional with a fresh appearance.

 Because ICFs have nailing strips for interior and exterior finishes and treatments, you can personalize your concrete home by adding things such as siding, stone or brick.
-Since foam forms in ICFs can be cut and shaped as you please, concrete could provide architectural customization in design that you wouldn’t otherwise be able to achieve with wood-framed construction.
-You can choose from different overall style options, ranging anywhere from industrial to Victorian.
-You can even customize house features such as high ceilings, custom angles and curved walls.
-One way to suppress the drab and dreary connotation with concrete homes is to apply exterior siding to enhance your home’s curb appeal.
+Foam forms in ICFs can be cut and shaped as you please, so concrete can provide architectural design customization that you wouldn’t be able to achieve with wood-framed construction.

-- Fiber cement comes in a few different options and is known as one of the most durable forms of siding.
+- Fiber cement: Fiber cement comes in a few different options and is known as one of the most durable forms of siding.

-- Mortarless masonry wall systems are supported by mortarless walls and sure to stand firm.
+- Mortarless masonry: Mortarless masonry wall systems are supported by mortarless walls and sure to stand firm.

-- Stucco is known to be extremely colorful and unable to crack.
+- Stucco: Stucco is known to be extremely colorful and unable to crack.

-- Fiber cement lap comes in many different shapes and colors.
+- Fiber cement lap: Fiber cement lap comes in many different shapes and colors.

-- Shingle fiber cement is available in a wide array of colors and known to be very pretty.
+- Shingle fiber cement: Shingle fiber cement is available in a wide array of colors and known to be very pretty.

-- Stone and brick veneers are both extremely beautiful and strong siding options.
+- Stone and brick veneers: Stone and brick veneers are both extremely beautiful and strong siding options.

-- Sheet form fiber cement is known for its good looks and ability to withstand warping and insect damage.
+- Sheet–form fiber cement: Sheet-form fiber cement is known for its good looks and ability to withstand warping and insect damage.

-With the flexibility and options you have when building a concrete home, you can dismiss the dull preconceived notions and create a gorgeous home that meets all of your aesthetic requirements.
+With the flexibility and options building a concrete home offers, you can dismiss any dull, preconceived notions and create a gorgeous home that meets all of your aesthetic requirements.

 Ask About Dynamic Concrete Pumping for Faster Concrete Construction

 With their durability, ability to save energy and cost-saving properties, concrete houses are clearly superior to other home-building materials.
-Are you ready to take the next step and become a concrete house builder?
-Consider working with an expert concrete contractor to construct your concrete house.
-Contact Dynamic Concrete Pumping to learn more about how our equipment and services can fast track your concrete construction project.
+If you are ready to take the next step and enjoy the benefits of a concrete home, consider working with an expert concrete contractor to construct your concrete house.
+Contact Dynamic Concrete Pumping to learn more about how our equipment and expert services can fast-track your concrete construction project.